zeusta/Docs/extensions/Guide By Functions/Magento 2/Barcode Management.md

 ###  Scan barcode

-In Inventory Management extension, you need to use a Barcode scanner which is able to connect with your computer.
-Then you can scan to read product information or update stock Qty. when doing Stock taking (Stock taking is a feature available in Inventory Management extension).
+In Inventory Management module, you need to use a Barcode scanner which is able to connect with your computer.
+Then you can scan to read product information or update stock Qty. when doing Stock taking (Stock taking is a feature available in Inventory Management module).

 - When going to Scan Barcode, you can read barcode information and product information.

 ![When going to Scan Barcode](./barcode-images/bm12.png)

-- In Stock-taking, there are 5 steps: 1- General information, 2-Prepare product, 3-Stock take, 4-Complete data entry, 5-Complete Stock take.
+- In Stock-taking, there are 5 steps:<br/>
+  -General information<br/>
+  -Prepare product<br/>
+  -Stock take<br/>
+  -Complete data entry<br/>
+  -Complete Stock take.<br/>
   Scanning can be applied at step 2: Prepare product before Stock take.
 From this step, there is an option to import products and sample files are provided.
 You can use a barcode scanner to scan product with Qty. into an excel/csv file.
 Then upload the file with Qty. counted by barcode scanner into the system to update Stock take Qty.
 About detailed steps of Physical Stock taking, please refer to Inventory Management user guide.

 ![Stock-taking](./barcode-images/bm13.png)